Have you heard about exercise resistance bands before but not sure how to use them and what are the best workouts for them?

 So who makes the best ones?

-Black Mountain Products Resistance Band Set is one of the best resistance bands on the market and is also a best seller on Amazon.
+The Bodylastics is one of the best resistance bands on the market and that is the one that I personally use.

 Why are Resistance Bands So Expensive?

 Ok, you caught me class; this is a trick question to find out who among you has actually been paying attention!